Kainzor/Self-study/CCNA/Study notes/OSI Model & TCP & IP Suite/readme.md

 Data = Layer 7,6,5<br>
 L4 header = L4<br>
 L3 header = L3<br>
-L2 header = L2<br>
+L2 header = L2

-Then it transfers to physical or radio (wirless) that transfers the data on Layer 1 (Physical layer)
+Layer 1 PDU = is what know called the "bit" that is being transfered on the wire